shephertz/AppWarpMono/README.md

 This means the same dll will work in your MonoDroid applications targetted for Android as well as you MonoTouch application targetted towards iPhone.

+Pre-requisites

+This assumes that you have setup your MonoDevelop IDE for the platform that you are trying to build for (iOS/Android etc).
+If you haven't done that, you can get started on that by visiting http://docs.xamarin.com/

 Steps for integrating AppWarp in to your Mono project

 The steps are quite straight forward